jking-ca/jking-ca.github.io/about.md

 permalink: /about/
 ---

-I'm an algorithm lover, born, raised, and residing in Vancouver, BC.
+I'm an algorithm specialist, born, raised, and residing in Vancouver, BC.
 I live with my wife and two children and I work at [D-Wave Systems](www.dwavesys.com) benchmarking quantum processors and inventing hybrid quantum/classical algorithms.

 ### Contact me